 Each RDM line must not exceed 254 ASCII characters and spaces (excluding line termination character[s]).

-Only printable ASCII characters and blanks shall be used.
+Only printable ASCII characters and spaces shall be used.
 Control characters (such as TAB, etc.) shall not be used, with the exception of the line termination characters specified below.

 Blank lines may be used at any position within the file.
 Blank lines shall have no assignable meaning, and may be ignored.